 - Trusted Execution: Isolated enclaves that protect shared secrets, code, or sensitive data in the application runtime

 Intel embarked on this effort to accelerate the adoption of best practice hardware protections and to drive consistent security models that speed development.
 Intel is committed to delivering a write once run anywhere model for security.
-Intel seeks to equip developers with the same four capabilities on the processor - regardless of whether the goal is to secure a cloud platform or an IoT device.
+Intel seeks to equip developers with the same four capabilities on the processor, regardless of whether the goal is to secure a cloud platform or an Internet of Things (IoT) device.

-With zero incremental cost beyond the Intel SoC itself, Intel® Security Essentials gives the ecosystem a more cost-effective and performant option.
+With zero incremental cost beyond the system-on-a-chip (SoC) from Intel itself, Intel Security Essentials gives the ecosystem a more cost-effective and performant option.
 These designed-in capabilities also deliver the flexibility to upgrade firmware and repurpose devices to face future threats, or to address new security use cases.

-With our hardware strengths, Intel is uniquely positioned to inﬂuence and promote a consistent hardware security model across a broad ecosystem.
+Intel is uniquely positioned to inﬂuence and promote a consistent hardware security model across a broad ecosystem.
 Intel Security Essentials is based on a consistent architecture, with integrated firmware, development libraries, and validation on wide variety of operating systems.
-Intel’s general purpose systems-on-a-chip (SoCs) with integrated security oﬀer a new way forward to implement hardware-based security.
+Intel’s general-purpose systems-on-a-chip (SoCs) with integrated security offer a new way forward to implement hardware-based security.

 Intel will continue to innovate new technologies to implement the foundational capabilities of Intel Security Essentials.
 Stay tuned throughout 2018, as Intel business units bring out references to Intel Security Essentials in their platform security architectures and portfolios.